Design an integration process for smart home devices

 Main CTAs are placed so that users can operate them with one hand.

 The app is screen reader friendly.
 All images and videos have captions.

-I learned a lot, e.g. how important research is as it builds the foundation on every decision that’s made later in the project.
-I learned how biases can influence user testing and how to overcome them.
-I also learned how important accessibility and inclusion are, and that many apps ignore this.
+Research is important as it builds the foundation for every decision that’s made later in the project.
+Biases can influence user testing and you have to overcome them.
+Also, accessibility and inclusion are essential, and many apps ignore this.